Heap Memory Debugging

 Comprehensive

 Enabling Comprehensive mode has a substantial impact on runtime performance, as all memory needs to be set to the allocation patterns each time a heap_caps_malloc() or heap_caps_free() completes, and the memory also needs to be checked each time.
-However, this mode allows easier detection of memory corruption bugs which are much more subtle to find otherwise.
+However, this mode allows easier detection of memory corruptions which are much more subtle to find otherwise.
 It is recommended to only enable this mode when debugging, not in production.

 Crashes in Comprehensive Mode